mindbeam/unbase/DESIGN.md

 # Functional Topology

 In a nutshell: Move data inside the process, and closer to the processor.
 Don't copy your working set from the database, move the relevant portion of the "database" into your process.
-Per

 ![Example topology](./docs/Model.png)